Page Content

 The EMS fellow will work primarily with Mayo Clinic Ambulance Service (MCAS) and Rochester Fire Department (RFD) in Rochester, Minnesota.

-Mayo Clinic Ambulance Service ground transport is an advanced life support service that provides high-quality emergency medical care at the scene of traumatic or medical emergencies, and during transport to and between medical facilities.
+Mayo Clinic Ambulance Service ground transport is an advanced life support service.
+It provides high-quality emergency medical care at the scene of traumatic and medical emergencies.
+The service also provides care during transport to and between medical facilities.
 MCAS ground operations respond to more than 70,000 emergency calls for service each year.

-Physician Response VehicleMayo Clinic Ambulance ground operations comprise a team of registered paramedics and emergency medical technicians that provides advanced life support care and transport throughout much of the region.
-Mayo Clinic paramedics have advanced training and equipment to perform several medical interventions, including interpreting ECGs to confirm ST elevation myocardial infarction (STEMI).
+Physician Response VehicleMayo Clinic Ambulance ground operations are led by a team of registered paramedics and emergency medical technicians.
+The team provides advanced life support care and transport throughout much of the region.
+Mayo Clinic paramedics have advanced training and equipment to perform several medical interventions.
+This includes interpreting ECGs to confirm ST elevation myocardial infarction (STEMI).

-Mayo Clinic Ambulance Service ground ambulance serves Albert Lea, Austin, Duluth, Fairmont, Litchfield, Little Falls, Mankato, Owatonna, Plainview, Rochester, and St. Cloud, Minnesota; and Barron, Eau Claire, Osseo, and Superior, Wisconsin.
+Mayo Clinic Ambulance Service ground ambulance serves communities throughout Minnesota and Wisconsin.
+Minnesota locations include Albert Lea, Austin, Duluth, Fairmont, Litchfield, Little Falls, Mankato, Owatonna, Plainview, Rochester, and St. Cloud.
+Wisconsin locations include Barron, Eau Claire, Osseo, and Superior.

-The EMS fellow will support MCAS and community first responders in a dedicated physician response vehicle, playing an active, hands-on role in prehospital care and on-scene medical direction.
+The EMS fellow supports MCAS and community first responders in a dedicated physician response vehicle.
+Fellows play an active, hands-on role in prehospital care and provide on-scene medical direction.

 Community Paramedicine service

-Mayo Clinic Ambulance’s Community Paramedic service is responsible for delivering high-quality primary care and medical evaluation for low, medium, and high acuity patients in a variety of clinical and community settings.
-Major functions may include health assessments, chronic disease monitoring and education, medication management, immunizations and vaccinations, laboratory specimen collection, hospital discharge follow-up, and minor medical procedures.
-Additionally, the Community Paramedics help run a medical clinic at the local day shelter three days a week for Rochester’s undomiciled population.
+Mayo Clinic Ambulance’s Community Paramedic service delivers high-quality primary care and medical evaluations.
+Care is provided to low, medium, and high-acuity patients.
+Services are delivered in a variety of clinical and community settings.
+Major functions include health assessments and chronic disease monitoring.
+They also include patient education, medication management, and immunizations and vaccinations.
+Additional services include laboratory specimen collection, hospital discharge follow-up, and minor medical procedures.
+Additionally, Community Paramedics help run a medical clinic at the local day shelter.
+The clinic serves Rochester’s undomiciled population three days each week.
 The EMS fellow is welcome to be involved in the Community Paramedicine program.

 Close-up of a red fire engine door of the Rochester Fire DepartmentRochester Fire Department (RFD)